 Ambrose Park Children’s Garden Fund 2013 This fund was created to help provide financial support for the new Children’s Garden in Ambrose Park next to the Wurzburg Dog Park in Martinsburg.

 Animal Welfare Society of Jefferson County Fund 2010 A planned gift by Helen Jackson Bowser created this designated fund to benefit the Animal Welfare Society of Jefferson County.

 Berkeley Arts Council Endowment Fund 2012 This donor-designated fund supports the operations of the Berkeley Arts Council, which serves Martinsburg and Berkeley County, West Virginia.

 Boys and Girls Club of the Eastern Panhandle Fund 2006 This fund was launched by Richard Durham with the assistance of BCT Bank of Charles Town, Bob Baronner, and Rich Stephens & Stefani Pierson.
-It provides general support to the Boys & Girls Clubs which serve Jefferson, Berkeley, and Morgan counties, by offering safe-haven, after-school programs, clubs, recreation and activities to many area youth.
+It provides general support to the Boys & Girls Clubs which serve Jefferson, Berkeley, and Morgan counties, by offering safe-haven, after-school programs, clubs, recreation, and activities to many area youths.